tigh-latte/presentations/unsafe-stacks/presentation.md

 # Then we have `uintptr`

-This is an integer representation of an unsafe pointer, letting us do pointer arithmetic.
+This is an integer representation of a memory address.

+An `unsafe.Pointer` can be cast to a `uintptr`, letting us do pointer arithmetic.

 ```go
     i := new(int)  // 0xc000020158